 - (i) When was your central heating system or partial central heating system installed?

-Not known - (ii) Do you have a maintenance contract for the central heating system?
+Prior to me moving in - (ii) Do you have a maintenance contract for the central heating system?

 If you have answered yes, please give details of the company with which you have a maintenance contract: